dealingwith/daniel-industries/_writings/east-district.md

 He could hear those synthetic hooves pounding the pavement behind him.
 He saw the shadows move alongside him.
 He would never be able to outrun either of these pack hunters.
 “This is it,” he thought to himself, “I can’t believe this is fucking it.”
 Then he saw a door open to his left.

 In the doorway stood a short, native but light-skinned man in overalls.
 He had a substantial grey beard on his face and a mag-fed shotgun in his hands.
 He motioned subtly for Tris to come through the door.
 Tris needed no further impetus.
 Without slowing, he pivoted and raced past the man into the dark interior of the warehouse.
 He could barely see as his eyes adjusted to the dim light but slowed down and managed to avoid the tall metal shelves that formed a hallway in front of him.
-Behind him, he heard a shotgun blast and then some bits and pieces of a singular, aged voice speaking loudly, “You kids...no trouble...move on…” then the clang of a steel door slamming shut and a large deadbolt sliding into place.
+Behind him, he heard a shotgun blast and then some bits and pieces of a singular, aged voice speaking loudly, “You kids...no trouble...move on.” then the clang of a steel door slamming shut and a large deadbolt sliding into place.
 Tris continued to move into the innards of the warehouse.

 He slowed further to a speed walk as he noticed some more light emanating from his left.
 Eventually, an opening appeared and he saw what appeared to be an encampment in a basketball-court-sized open space amongst the floor-to-ceiling shelves.
 There was a small caravan with lights strung between it and the shelves.
 A small metal barrel sat outside the caravan, a grate laid across its top, and short wooden benches surrounded it.
 It very much looked like a campsite.